 1975: 50 Cent

-Born in Queens as Curtis Jackson, 50 Cent transitioned out of the life of a drug dealer and into the world of rap.
-Just as he was finding success in the late ‘90s and early 2000s, he was shot nine times at close range.
-When he recovered, he released his debut album “Get Rich or Die Trying” and wound up setting sales records immediately.
-While he made his career as a rapper, he’s also been a hugely successful businessman—from his G-Unit empire to his shrewd investment in Vitamin Water.
+Born in Queens, New York, as Curtis Jackson, 50 Cent transitioned out of the life of a drug dealer and into the world of rap.
+Just as he was finding success in the late '90s and early 2000s, he was shot nine times at close range.
+When he recovered, he released his debut album, "Get Rich or Die Tryin'," and set sales records immediately.
+While he made his career as a rapper, he's also been a hugely successful businessman—from his G-Unit empire to his shrewd investment in Vitamin Water.

 1976: Blake Shelton

-Oklahoma-born Blake Shelton moved to Nashville at 17 to pursue his dream of becoming a country music star.
-His self-titled debut album registered three Top 20 hits, and he’s followed it up with a huge career that’s featured 35 total songs on the Billboard Top 100.
+Oklahoma-born Blake Shelton moved to Nashville, Tennessee, at 17 to pursue his dream of becoming a country music star.
+His self-titled debut album registered three Top 20 hits, and he's followed it up with a huge career that's featured 35 total songs on the Billboard Hot 100.

 1977: Kanye West